-- Rui or Rohu fish pieces, of at least an inch of thickness
+- Rui or Rohu fish pieces, of at least an inch in thickness

 - Boiled Potatoes